seung-lab/ChunkFlow.jl/README.md

 workstation20 was already configured with intel license and docker image.
 [pznet](https://github.com/seung-lab/seunglab-wiki#pznet)
+save the networks in the production docker image from [google registration](https://console.cloud.google.com/gcr/images/neuromancer-seung-import/GLOBAL/jingpeng-znnphi?project=neuromancer-seung-import&gcrImageListsize=50). take tag `pinky40` for example.

+Note that the inference docker image is not built uppon `seunglab/kaffe:pznet` which do not have ChunkFlow.

-save the networks in the production docker image from [google registration](https://console.cloud.google.com/gcr/images/neuromancer-seung-import/GLOBAL/jingpeng-znnphi?project=neuromancer-seung-import&gcrImageListsize=50). take tag `pinky40` for example. build a new docker image with a your own tag, then push it to [Google Cloud Container Registry](https://console.cloud.google.com/gcr/images/neuromancer-seung-import/GLOBAL/jingpeng-znnphi?project=neuromancer-seung-import&gcrImageListsize=50). the command is `gcloud docker -- push gcr.io/neuromancer-seung-import/your-image:your-tag`
+build a new docker image with a your own tag, then push it to [Google Cloud Container Registry](https://console.cloud.google.com/gcr/images/neuromancer-seung-import/GLOBAL/jingpeng-znnphi?project=neuromancer-seung-import&gcrImageListsize=50). the command is `gcloud docker -- push gcr.io/neuromancer-seung-import/your-image:your-tag`

 ## produce test tasks of golden cube